 This exercise has the goal to explore the NumPy data structure a bit further.
-Generate two 2×2 arrays by which give you a C- and a F-contiguous array, respectively.
+Generate two $2\times 2$ arrays by which give you a C- and a F-contiguous array, respectively.
+Check the order of the elements and bytes in the data by looking at the string representing the data behind the arrays with x.tobytes('A').